Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

-Prospective SCO students submit applications on a rolling basis during the application cycle, so the importance of providing a detailed, competitive application is critical in order to be considered for admission to the program.
+Prospective SCO students submit applications on a rolling basis during the application cycle, so it is critical to provide a detailed, competitive application in order to be considered for admission to the program.

 When our team reviews applications, we want to see how your experiences, education and knowledge stand apart from others in the highly competitive pool of candidates.
 In addition to providing all relevant and required documentation, the following factors may affect your candidacy: